zxphyrx/highway/app/views/advanced/part-sourcing.md

 ### AliExpress
 aliexpress is one of the highest skill ceiling stores out there - there's a ton of optimization you can do.
 Here's some tips:

-- The welcome deal only works once when you make your account, so don't budget off of that - you will be hit by significantly higehr prices afterwards.
+- The welcome deal only works once when you make your account, so don't budget off of that - you will be hit by significantly higher prices afterwards.
 - Pay attention to the estimate shipment date.
 This will vary by region, but generally speaking it's actually fairly reliable
 - Also pay attention to the shipping cost!
 Usually items that don't have free shipping but a lower initial price actually end up being more expensive when you tally the costs
 - There's specific vendors that are useful: